tahayparker/CSInternalsGuide/content/pages/prac-rec.md

       This is the first page of your record.

-      Contains the title ("Project Record"), the academic year, the name of your project (three to four words max), and a place for your details.
+      Contains the title ("P Record"), the academic year, the name of your project (three to four words max), and a place for your details.